cpetrella-sketch/CS513/assignments/assignment2/README.md

 Let's get started!

-## For VirtualBox users
+## For existing VirtualBox and Vagrant users

 If you already installed vagrant and VirtualBox, go to the CS513 folder.
+You can likely skip most of PART A below.
 ```
 $ git clone https://github.com/bcarpent/CS513.git
 $ cd assignments